On a quarternification of complex Lie algebras: quarternification of a simple Lie algebra

 Hence \(\dim\,\mathfrak{g}_{\alpha_j}\geq 2\).
 As we have seen in steps 5 and 6 of the proof of Theorem \ref{quatofsimpleLie}, \(\,\mathfrak{e}\) is generated by \(\{e_i\,,\,Je_i\,;\,i=1,\,\cdots,l\,\}\) so is spanned by monomials in these elements.
 All such monomials are weight vectors.
 Since \(\alpha_j\,;\,1\leq j\leq l\), are linearly independent the only monomials which have weight \(\alpha_j\) are \(e_j\) and \(Je_j\).
 Hence \(\mathfrak{g}_{\alpha_j}=(\mathfrak{g}_o)_{\alpha_j}+J(\mathfrak{g}_o)_{\alpha_j}\).
 Thus \(\dim\,\mathfrak{g}_{\alpha_j}=2\).
 Similarly \(\dim \,\mathfrak{g}_{-\alpha_j}=2\).
 It follows that \(\mathfrak{g}_{\lambda}=(\mathfrak{g}_o)_{\lambda}+J(\mathfrak{g}_o)_{\lambda}=\mathbf{H}\otimes_{\mathbf{C}}(\mathfrak{g}_o)_{\lambda}\) for any root \(\lambda\neq 0\).
 The others are proved in a routine method.
 The last assertion follows from Lemma \ref{K} and (\ref{1bracket}) \end{proof}

 {\bf Acknowledgement.}

 I would like to acknowledge that Professor J. Sekiguchi of Tokyo university of agriculture and technology suggested me several fundamental facts on compact Lie algebras.
 Professor K. Furutani of Tokyo university of science read the early version of this work and gave me several advices.
-I acknowledge his criticism without which I could not complete this work.
 My thanks goes also to Professor Y. Yoshii of Iwate University for his interest to this work.